navi44wow/smart-garage/README.md

 - [ ] Search options, by: vehicle or/and date for Customers **<ins>Important**
 - [ ] Create a report view for Visit **<ins>Important**
 - [ ] Filter options for CarServices section, filter by: name or/and price. for Employee dashboard **<ins>Important**
-- [ ] Filter options for Customers section, filter by: name, email, phone, vehicle(model or make) or/and visits in range between two dates for Employee dashboard **<ins>Important**
+- [ ] Filter options for Customers section, filter by: name, email, phone, vehicle(carModel or make) or/and visits in range between two dates for Employee dashboard **<ins>Important**
 - [ ] Implement `password reset` feature **<ins>Important**
 - [ ] Implement `report view` feature to see the details of a visit. **<ins>Important**
 - [ ] Implement `send report to the customer` feature. **<ins>Important**